nterreri/thesis/report/appendix.md

 *synonym/synonym_extractor_factory.py* module.
 This module lazily instantiates an instance of the *Word2VecSynonymExtractor* class (defined in *synonym/synonym_word2vecextractor.py*).

-Instantiating this object requires will take up around 6-8 GBs of main memory, due to the size of the pre-trained data model it uses.
+Instantiating this object will take up around 6-8 GBs of main memory, due to the size of the pre-trained data model it uses.
 After it has been loaded, it is possible to obtain synonyms from it given a word.
 Doing this may cause a lot of pages to be swapped in and out of virtual memory